oidahdsah0/Rimworld_AI_Core/docs/steam/DESC_Steam_EN.md

 [h1]🧠 RimAI Core (BETA) — Give Your Colony a Talking Brain[/h1]

+[h1][b]⚠ Note: RimAI Core only takes effect after you subscribe to RimAI Framework, choose a provider, configure the base URL and API key, and perform at least one "Test" and "Save".[/b][/h1]

+[b]English is supported.[/b]

+This mod hooks RimWorld up to AI—and makes the world truly come alive.
 This is not a tech demo.
 It’s playable content.
 You’ll talk to an AI “Server/Terminal” that watches your base, jokes with other servers, and gets things done.

 [hr][/hr]